A foundational approach to the Lie theory for fractional order partial differential equations: Lie Theory for Fractional Pde s

-then $\mathbf v=\sum_{i=1}^N\xi^i(x,u)\frac{\partial}{\partial x_i}+\phi(x,u)\frac{\partial}{\partial u}$ generates an infinitesimal symmetry of the equation $\mathcal E=0$. \end{Lie} This theorem is a direct consequence of the Lie theorem stated in \cite{vinogradov} for equations of infinite order, and applied to the case of a \textsc{fpde} written as in Eq.~\eqref{sistema} as a system of equations of infinite order.
-To apply the previous theorem to a \textsc{fpde}, we must expand in principle every RL operator using Eq.~\eqref{prop} and then apply the Lie equation \eqref{lieformula} to determine the coefficients $\xi^i,\phi$ of all infinitesimal symmetry vector fields: the Lie equation provides, in principle, an infinite number of differential equations for the $N+1$ components of the field $\mathbf v$. \textit{The symmetries of the general \textsc{fpde} are therefore obtained by solving the classical Lie condition in the standard infinite dimensional jet space $\mathcal J^\infty$}.
+then $\mathbf v=\sum_{i=1}^N\xi^i(x,u)\frac{\partial}{\partial x_i}+\phi(x,u)\frac{\partial}{\partial u}$ generates an infinitesimal symmetry of the equation $\mathcal E=0$. \end{Lie} Taking into account all the previous results, this theorem is a direct consequence of the Lie theorem stated in Ref.~\cite{vinogradov}, applied to the case of a \textsc{fpde} once it is written as a system of equations of infinite order, as done for example in Eq.~\eqref{sistema}.
+To apply the previous theorem to a \textsc{fpde}, we must (in principle) expand every RL operator using Eq.~\eqref{prop} and then apply the Lie condition using Theorem \ref{GenProThm} in Eq.~\eqref{lieformula} to determine the coefficients $\xi^i,\phi$ of all infinitesimal symmetry vector fields: the Lie equation provides an infinite number of differential equations for the $N+1$ components of the field $\mathbf v$. \textit{The symmetries of the general \textsc{fpde} are therefore obtained by solving the classical Lie condition in the standard infinite dimensional jet space $\mathcal J^\infty$}.